“If there is a problem you can’t solve, then there is an easier problem you can solve: find it.” [George Pólya]

 Pólya’s Principles

-We will explain these phases using an example:
+We’ll illustrate these phases with an example:

 Example: